 14. Tidal Bore Wave in Moncton

 Something similar to the reversing walls of Saint John is the Tidal Bore Wave in Moncton.
-When the waters of the Bay of Fundy make its way up the Petitcodiac River at low tide it reverses the flow of the river creating a tidal bore rapid in the centre of the river.
+When the waters of the Bay of Fundy make their way up the Petitcodiac River at low tide it reverses the flow of the river creating a tidal bore rapid in the centre of the river.

 15. Magnetic Hill